Shadow Grading Policy

 In courses that are mandatory CR/NCR for all enrolled students, first semester students will receive grades of P/NP only and will not be given shadow letter grades.

-Shadow grading will be applied to first-year students enrolled in first-year writing courses in both the fall and the spring semester.
+Initially shadow grading was also applied to first-year students enrolled in first-year writing courses in both the fall and the spring semester.
+Beginning Spring 2018, first-year writing courses taken in the spring semester will no longer be shadow graded.

 The Committee on Curriculum & Academic Policy (CCAP) will be responsible for monitoring the effects of this policy and will make regular reports to Academic Council assessing its impacts.
 At the end of the four-year period during which the policy has been implemented, CCAP will make a recommendation to Academic Council regarding whether the policy should be adopted for subsequent years.